 The Environmental and Social Due Diligence (ESDD) included a review of the Environmental and Social Impact Assessment (ESIA) which has been undertaken for the Project, covering the entire project including the North Ring component expected to be financed by the Bank.
 The ESIA was developed by international and national consultants in accordance with the EBRD Performance Requirements (PRs).

 Stakeholder consultations were undertaken as part of ESIA Scoping and the ESIA disclosure package including the ESIA, Land Acquisition, Resettlement and Compensation Framework (LARCF), Stakeholder Engagement Plan (SEP), Non-Technical Summary (NTS), Environmental and Social Management Plan (ESMP) were disclosed on the 9th August 2019 on the GSE and EBRD websites.
 Hard copies of the disclosure package were made available in municipal centres crossed by the routes and the NTS distributed to each community.
-A programme of public meetings is ongoing during September and October 2019, as outlined in the SEP, to seek feedback on the disclosure package.
+A programme of public meetings was undertaken, as outlined in the SEP, to seek feedback on the disclosure package.

-The Project has taken an iterative approach to selecting and optimising the proposed routes of the transmission lines, considering a number of alternatives in accordance with a defined set of routing principles with the aim of avoiding Environmental and Social (E&S) sensitivities including protected areas, settlements and high value biodiversity features whenever possible through the route selection.
+The Project has taken an iterative approach to selecting and optimising the proposed routes of the transmission lines, considering a number of alternatives in accordance with a defined set of routing principles with the aim of avoiding Environmental and Social (E&S) sensitivities whenever possible through the route selection.
 The ESIA has assessed potential E&S impacts on a corridor centred on the transmission line routes which is anticipated to accommodate Project refinements during the detailed design process and the majority of any temporary facilities for which the exact locations are yet to be defined e.g. construction equipment storage areas.

-Specifically related to the North Ring Components (described as C1 Nenskra to Mestia and C2 Lajanuri to Tskaltubo within the ESIA) through the routing it has not been possible to fully avoid physical displacement due to the need to connect to existing infrastructure or other constraints.
+Through the routing it has not been possible to fully avoid physical displacement on the components financed by EBRD due to the need to connect to existing infrastructure or other constraints.
 7 households are anticipated to be subject to physical displacement due to the land use restrictions in the Right of Way established around the operating transmission lines to ensure the effective and safe functioning of the system.
 33ha of Permanent land acquisition is required and an area of 1500ha will be affected by land use restrictions in the right of way, where normal agricultural activities will however be permitted to continue.
-A LARCF has been developed to establish the framework for managing resettlement and detailed Resettlement Action Plans will be prepared and implemented for each component.
+A LARCF has been developed to establish the framework for managing resettlement and detailed Resettlement Action Plans will be prepared and implemented.
 Overhead transmission lines have also been designed so that the Electric and Magnetic Fields (EMF) will meet guideline values based on good international practice.

-An ESMP has been developed which will form the basis of the Project Environmental and Social Management System and includes the responsibilities for E&S management for both GSE, the construction contractors and the mitigation measures required during construction and operation.
-Construction contractors will be required to developed corresponding implementation plans including Pollution Prevention, Traffic Management and Health and Safety.
+An ESMP has been developed and includes the responsibilities for E&S management for both the Project Company, the construction contractors and the mitigation measures required during construction and operation.
+Construction contractors will be required to develop corresponding implementation plans.
 The ESMP also establishes a defined process for managing any Project changes e.g. during the detailed design, which will be mitigated through application of the defined management plans and any additional measures if appropriate.

-An Environmental and Social Action Plan (ESAP), which among others includes the mitigation measures described above, has been developed to ensure the Project is structured in accordance with the PRs.
-The ESAP has been disclosed with the ESIA package.
+An Environmental and Social Action Plan (ESAP), which among others includes the mitigation measures described above, has been developed and disclosed with the ESIA package.
+Overall, through the implementation of the ESAP and the measures and actions committed to in the ESIA, the Project will be structured to meet the Bank's Performance Requirements.
 The Bank will undertake regular monitoring of the project to assess E&S performance during construction in accordance with the PRs and the implementation of the ESAP.
 Monitoring will continue as necessary during the operation period.